n1lby73/smart-watering-system/README.md

 # smart-watering-system

-Automate the process of watering your flower and get a relaxed mind as you would never be in a haste or worried that you forgot to water your flowers before leaving home
+Automate the process of watering your flower and your mind would be at rest as you would never be in a haste or worried that you forgot to water your flowers at the appropriate time

 ## Components needed